Born in New York.

-Arrived at the Washington Post in 2005 and became married man — two events that have led to considerable happiness.
+Arrived at the Washington Post and shortly after became married man — two events that have led to considerable happiness.

-Have spent most recent years in China, plumbing my own fears of the omnipresent pollution haze, authoritarian agents and ever-present surveillance.
-Have also spent that time developing an appreciation for thousand-year-old egg congee and the adaptive acrobatics of Communist party ideology.
+Spent several years in China, plumbing my own fears of the omnipresent pollution haze, authoritarian agents and ever-present surveillance.
+Also spent that time developing an appreciation for thousand-year-old egg congee and the adaptive acrobatics of Communist party ideology.